marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/specifying-attributes-of-variables.rst

 .. index:: visibility variable attribute

-.. gcc-attr:: visibility ("visibility_type")
+.. var-attr:: visibility ("visibility_type")

   This attribute affects the linkage of the declaration to which it is attached.
-  The :gcc-attr:`visibility` attribute is described in :ref:`common-function-attributes`.
+  The :var-attr:`visibility` attribute is described in :ref:`common-function-attributes`.

 .. index:: weak variable attribute

-.. gcc-attr:: weak
+.. var-attr:: weak

-  The :gcc-attr:`weak` attribute is described in :ref:`common-function-attributes`.
+  The :var-attr:`weak` attribute is described in :ref:`common-function-attributes`.

 .. index:: noinit variable attribute

-.. gcc-attr:: noinit
+.. var-attr:: noinit

-  Any data with the :gcc-attr:`noinit` attribute will not be initialized by the C runtime startup code, or the program loader.
+  Any data with the :var-attr:`noinit` attribute will not be initialized by the C runtime startup code, or the program loader.
 Not initializing data in this way can reduce program startup times.